Photomatix Pro 6

 - “Bermuda Splash” by Ferrell McCollough

 - “Walking the Streets of Havana” by Kaj Bjurman

 - “Boat and Dead Pond” by Thom Halls

-If you need more inspiration or want to see more images, check out the Photomatix image gallery by clicking here.
+If you need more inspiration or want to see more images, check out the Photomatix image gallery.
 The galleries are arranged by feature or artist, with some pieces pulled from contests and competitions.

 Photomatix Pro vs. Photomatix Essentials

 HDRSoft offers a few variations of their program to fit the needs of different users.
 Photomatix Pro is one of the larger packages, offering multiple HDR rendering methods, more than 40 presets, a Lightroom plugin, and a few more advanced tools.
 The Pro version also includes batch editing and more distortion correction tools.

 On the other hand, Photomatix Essentials offer 3 rendering methods, 30 presets, and sticks to the main editing features.
 It also costs much less.

 For those who want to do professional editing with an HDRSoft product, Photomatix Pro is probably the way to go.
 A more casual user will probably be just as well served by the more condensed “Essentials” model.
 If you can’t seem to decide between the two, you can use HDRSoft’s comparison chart to see which program covers the features you need to work effectively.

 Sometimes it can be daunting to get started with a new program.
 Luckily, Photomatix has been around for a while and is fairly well known.
 HDRSoft runs a Youtube channel with tutorials and resources for users of all experience levels, and there are plenty of third-party resources as well.